Selling FSBO? Tally Your Closing Costs Without a Realtor

 FSBO: Fizzle or sizzle?

-For first-time and busy sellers, the time and responsibilities FSBO demands is not usually worth pocketing some of the 3% commission saved without a listing agent.
+For first-time and busy sellers, the time and responsibilities FSBO demands are usually not worth pocketing some of the 3% commission saved without a listing agent.

 Ultimately, the decision to FSBO or sell with a real estate agent is up to you.
 Perhaps you’re a diehard DIYer or a budding agent yourself.
 Just know what costs you’re on the hook for as a FSBO seller before you commit.